IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 ![Java program output](images/secure_gateway/JavaOutput.png)

-In addition to the Java app output connection activity should be visible in the Secure Gateway client Docker session, and data flow should be visible in the Streams Console.
+In addition to the Java app output connection activity should be visible in the {{site.data.keyword.SecureGateway}} client Docker session, and data flow should be visible in the Streams Console.

 ### Step 14 – Wrapup
 {: #wrapup}